Majapahit: Reign of Hayam Wuruk and Gajah Mada's conquest

 Along with launching naval and military expeditions, the expansion of the Majapahit Empire involved diplomacy and alliance.
 Hayam Wuruk decided, probably for political reasons, to take princess Citra Rashmi (Dyah Pitaloka) of neighbouring Sunda Kingdom as his consort.
 The Sundanese took this proposal as an alliance agreement.
 In 1357 the Sunda king and his royal family came to Majapahit to accompany and marry his daughter to Hayam Wuruk.
 However, Gajah Mada saw this event as an opportunity to demand Sunda's submission to Majapahit overlordship.
 The skirmish between the Sunda royal family and the Majapahit troops on Bubat square was inevitable.
 Despite courageous resistance, the royal family were overwhelmed and decimated.
 Almost the whole of the Sundanese royal party was killed.
 Tradition mentioned that the heartbroken princess committed suicide to defend the honour of her country.
 The Battle of Bubat, or the Pasunda Bubat tragedy, became the main theme of Kidung Sunda, also mentioned in Carita Parahyangan and Pararaton, but it was never mentioned in Nagarakretagama.

 The Nagarakretagama, written in 1365, depicts a sophisticated court with refined taste in art and literature and a complex system of religious rituals.
 The poet describes Majapahit as the centre of a huge mandala extending from New Guinea and Maluku to Sumatra and the Malay Peninsula.
 Local traditions in many parts of Indonesia retain accounts of 14th-century Majapahit's power in more or less legendary form.
 The direct administration of Majapahit did not extend beyond east Java and Bali, but challenges to Majapahit's claim to overlordship in outer islands drew forceful responses.

 To revive the fortune of Malayu in Sumatra, in the 1370s, a Malay ruler of Palembang sent an envoy to the court of the first emperor of the newly established Ming dynasty.
 He invited China to resume the tributary system, just like Srivijaya did several centuries earlier.
 Learning this diplomatic manoeuvre, immediately King Hayam Wuruk sent an envoy to Nanking, convinced the emperor that Malayu was their vassal, and was not an independent country.
 Subsequently, in 1377, a few years after the death of Gajah Mada, Majapahit sent a punitive naval attack against a rebellion in Palembang, contributing to the end of the Srivijayan successor kingdom.
-Besides Gajah Mada, Another famous military leader is was Adityawarman, known for his chronicle in Minangkabau.
+Besides Gajah Mada, Another famous military leader was Adityawarman, known for his chronicle in Minangkabau.